Tejas-H5/MacroRunner/README.md

 [//]: # "Anchor point"

-## context : ScriptContext
+## context : MacroContext
-You will be using this object to get the target file, create new output files, and possibly animations.
+You will be using this object to edit the target file, and possibly create new output files.